 One of the quickest ways to sink any creative ship — especially one as fast-growing and versatile as the MarTech industry — is with people who are unwilling and unable to flow with the times.
 For MarTech to be successful at your company, everyone needs to support and understand it through proper training, inclusion in tech pilots and rollouts, and access to plenty of resources and documentation.

 To nudge them in the right direction, show what MarTech can do and how much easier it can make their lives, both for the company as a whole and for their own position and department.

-Trevelino/Keller found that companies who embrace and tailor their MarTech based on their specific industry, often find themselves with a huge advantage, setting them apart from their competition.
+Trevelino/Keller found that companies who embrace and tailor their MarTech based on their specific industry, often find themselves with a huge advantage, setting them apart from the competition.

 As technology advances and better, more state-of-the-art smartphones and virtual assistants continue to crop up, so, too, does the likelihood of data misuse and leaks, including stolen information, ransomware, and vicious viruses that destroy our devices.
 For marketing professionals, the constant fear of data leaks gives you the added pressure to both protect your company and your leads and customers, ensuring them that their data will be safe with your organization.

 Fortunately, by implementing customer data platforms (CDP), you can meet data compliance and security requirements while simultaneously leveraging the ever-growing need for fast, linkable, reliable data that MarTech provides.